SoumikNandi01/DesignPatterns/src/main/java/ObserverPattern/README.md

 How to implement Observer Pattern

+<i> <b> Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.</i> </b>

 1. Look over your business logic and try to break it down into two parts: the core functionality, independent from other code, will act as the publisher; the rest will turn into a set of subscriber classes.

 2. Declare the subscriber interface.
 At a bare minimum, it should declare a single update method.